 Upon arrival in Luxor we transfer to the hotel for check-in.
 Considered to be one of the most important archaeological sites in the world, ancient Thebes – known today as Luxor, will be our base for the next two days.
 Today there is free time to kick back and relax and later in the evening there will be an optional excursion to the Temple of Luxor.
 Already impressive during day light, the temple takes on a magically glow after dark as it becomes illuminated by a thousand coloured lights (book and pay locally).
 Spend the rest of the evening at your own leisure.

 Overnight: Luxor | Breakfast

 Luxor - Cairo.
-Take flight over ancient Luxor with an optional hot air balloon ride early this morning.
 Today we explore the West Bank of the Nile, home to the famed Valley of the Kings, a vast and ancient necropolis which marks the burial place of pharaohs from the New Kingdom period.
 First stop will be at the Colossi of Memnon, a towering pair of statues that are all that remain of temple of Amenophis III.
 Touring will continue in the Valley of the Kings and on to the Valley of the Queens, the site of the imposing colonnaded temple of Queen Hatshepsut.

 Crossing back over to East Bank we will return to our hotel for some free time before heading to Karnak.
 More than a temple, Karnak is a spectacular complex of sanctuaries, pylons and obelisks built on a grand scale.
 During the height of Theban power, Karnak was the most important place of worship.
 Later this evening we will return to Cairo by overnight sleeper train.